 I remember thousands of people believed back in 1988 that Jesus was coming when a very popular book was circulated around the nation and even the world.
 There have always been those people who wanted to fix a date and tell people that Jesus was coming at a certain moment and this would be His glorious appearing.
-But if, as I said, Jesus is coming in His appearing, if He will appear in the sky as this brochure said, the writer is not talking about a secret Rapture of the church but talking about the glorious return of Christ, then we must be in the end of the Great Tribulation, we must be under the reign of terror of the Antichrist, and we could well be in the day of the Lord and starting to feel the full heat of it.
-And the fact of the matter is, we know those things aren't true.
-We are not in the Great Tribulation, we have not seen the unfolding of the seven seals, and the seven trumpet judgments.
-We have not seen the development of the career and the enterprise and the empire and the power of the Antichrist who will rule for three and a half years or 42 months.
+But if, as I said, Jesus is coming in His appearing, if He will appear in the sky as this brochure said, the writer is not talking about a secret rapture of the church but talking about the glorious return of Christ, then we must be in the end of the great tribulation, we must be under the reign of terror of the Antichrist, and we could well be in the Day of the Lord and starting to feel the full heat of it.
+And the fact of the matter is: We know those things aren't true.
+We are not in the great tribulation.
+We have not seen the unfolding of the seven seals, and the seven trumpet judgments.
+We have not seen the development of the career and the enterprise and the empire and the power of the Antichrist who will rule for three and a half years or forty-two months.

 Now what is the truth?
 Well certainly it's the gospel of the Lord Jesus Christ, the truth that saves, the love of the truth so as to be saved.
 So it would have to be saving truth and saving truth is the gospel.
 But I think it could even be a capital "T" and refer to Christ Himself.
 First Corinthians 16:22 says, "If any man love not the Lord Jesus Christ, he is accursed."
 So it is the truth of the gospel as embodied in the Truth who is the gospel, the Lord Jesus Christ.
 He's saying to them, "You refuse to love Christ and His saving truth.
 That's your problem.
 You love your sin."

-You might ask yourself...how in the world could people believe the Antichrist was the true Christ?
-How could they be sucked in to Satan's lie?
-Because he does mighty signs and wonders, partially.
-Because he is such a savior of a troubled world, partially.
+You might ask yourself, how in the world could people believe the Antichrist was the true Christ?
+How could they be sucked into Satan's lie?
+Because he does mighty signs and wonders, partially; because he is such a savior of a troubled world, partially.
 But truthfully, the bottom of it all is that God has sent upon them a deluding influence.
-God judicially is saying to them...you chose to believe a lie and now I harden you so you couldn't believe the truth if you heard it.
+God judicially is saying to them, you chose to believe a lie and now I hardened you so you couldn't believe the truth if you heard it.
 All you can believe is a lie.

 So, judgment comes in a most interesting form.
 He says judgment comes in that God sends upon them a deluding influence so that they might believe what is false.
 They are judicially sentenced by God to accept evil as if it were good and a lie as if it were the truth.
 They have chosen falsehood and they will get it and nothing more.

 Don't be deceived.
 Don't be forgetful.
 Don't be ignorant.
 And don't be unbelieving.
 And don't be insecure.
-If I could add just one statement as a footnote that would help you to understand something of the majesty and something of the wonder of this matter of salvation, it would be this statement: in damnation...in damnation God acts in response to human choice.
+If I could add just one statement as a footnote that would help you to understand something of the majesty and something of the wonder of this matter of salvation, it would be this statement: In damnation, in damnation God acts in response to human choice.
 In damnation God acts in response to human choice.
-In salvation man acts in response to divine choice.
+In salvation, man acts in response to divine choice.
 That's always the way the Scripture lays it out.
-And so, he says I will damn those and I will send a deluding influence on them who refuse the love of the truth but for you who are the elect you have nothing to fear for you will receive the glory to which you were chosen.
+And so, he says, I will damn those and I will send a deluding influence on them who refuse the love of the truth, but for you who are the elect you have nothing to fear for you will receive the glory to which you were chosen.

 You may reproduce this Grace to You content for non-commercial purposes in accordance with Grace to You's Copyright Policy (http://www.gty.org/connect/copyright).